Identification of Long-Term Treatment Effects via Temporal Links, Observational, and Experimental Data: Additional Discussions

 \begin{myassump}{MA:D} Suppose $\mathcal{M}^A$ and $\mathcal{M}^D$ are known or identified sets, and that $m\in\mathcal{M}^A\subseteq\mathcal{M}$.
 Then $\lambda$ is such that $m^D\in\mathcal{M}^D$. \end{myassump}

 Assumptions \ref{ass:modeling_generic} and \ref{ass:selection_discrete} are closely related.
-The former maintains that the researcher imposes some modeling assumption that will restrict feasible $m$, as in \Cref{sect:identification_assumptions}.
+The former maintains that the researcher imposes some modeling assumption that will restrict feasible $m$, as in \Cref{sect:modeling_assumptions}.
 The latter strengthens this notion and assumes that additionally $m^D$ satisfies known restrictions after discretization.
-Of course, if Assumption \ref{ass:modeling_generic} holds for a finitely supported $S(d)$, then Assumption \ref{ass:selection_discrete} trivially follows by taking $\lambda$ to be an identity function up with necessary relabeling of $S(d)$ values, if any.
+Of course, if Assumption \ref{ass:modeling_generic} holds for a finitely supported $S(d)$, then Assumption \ref{ass:selection_discrete} trivially follows by taking $\lambda$ to be an identity function up to necessary relabeling of $S(d)$ values, if any.
 The remark below explains that for some modeling assumptions and discretization functions, \ref{ass:selection_discrete} follows immediately from \ref{ass:modeling_generic}, but that it may be restrictive for others.

-\begin{remark} Consider LIV which states that $E[Y(d)|S(d)=s]$ is in $\mathcal{M}^A$ which contains only non-decreasing temporal link functions.
-Then $E[Y(d)|S^D=s]$ must also be non-decreasing for any order-preserving $\lambda$, so Assumption \ref{ass:selection_discrete} holds for an appropriately chosen $\lambda$.
+\begin{remark} Consider Assumption \ref{ass:LMIV} when $S(d)$ is a scalar stating that $E[Y(d)|S(d)=s]$ are nondecreasing functions.
+Then $E[Y(d)|S^D=s]$ must also be nondecreasing for any order-preserving $\lambda$, so Assumption \ref{ass:selection_discrete} holds for an appropriately chosen $\lambda$.
 However, LUC states that $m_d(s) = E_O[Y|S=s,D=d]$, which does not directly imply that $m_d^D(s)=E[Y|S^D=s,D=d]$.
 A similar remark can be made for treatment invariance. \end{remark}

 If $S(d)$ is finitely supported, \ref{ass:modeling_generic} and \ref{ass:selection_discrete} are equivalent and \Cref{sect:implementation} characterizes the identified set.
 If $S(d)$ is discretized and Assumption \ref{ass:selection_discrete} holds as a direct consequence of Assumption \ref{ass:modeling_generic}, such as under LIV, then results characterize the identified set $\mathcal{H}(\tau)$ that is sharp \textit{under finitely-supported short-term outcomes}.\footnote{Note that this set may be larger than the intractable identified set that would have been obtained using non-discretized data.} This is also the case if the researcher believes the modeling assumption holds under discretized data, i.e., is willing to maintain \ref{ass:selection_discrete} directly.
 Otherwise, the results in \Cref{sect:implementation} should be viewed as providing an approximation of the identified set.